Boarders/slick-blog/site/posts/locally-nameless.md

 ---

-_Note: the original version of this post unfortunately had name-capturing errors, and perhaps has some still remaining after fixing.
-Alas, I console myself that this particular misfortune is one that has befallen many of my betters._
+<div class="note">Note: the original version of this post unfortunately had name-capturing errors, and perhaps has some still remaining after fixing.
+Alas, I console myself that this particular misfortune is one that has befallen many of my betters.</div>

 The untyped lambda calculus has a very simple grammar with just three term formers:
 <div style="display:none">\(\def\sp{\mspace{5mu}}\)</div>